krkn-chaos/cerberus/README.md

 The user has the option to enable/disable the slack integration ( disabled by default ).
 To use the slack integration, the user has to first create an [app](https://api.slack.com/apps?new_granular_bot_app=1) and add a bot to it on slack.
 SLACK_API_TOKEN and SLACK_CHANNEL environment variables have to be set.
 SLACK_API_TOKEN refers to Bot User OAuth Access Token and SLACK_CHANNEL refers to the slack channel ID the user wishes to receive the notifications.
 - Reports when cerberus starts monitoring a cluster in the specified slack channel.
 - Reports the component failures in the slack channel.
-- A cop can be assigned for each day of the week.
-The cop of the day is tagged while reporting failures in the slack channel instead of everyone.
-(NOTE: Defining the cop id's is optional and when the cop slack id's are not defined, the slack_team_alias tag is used if it is set else no tag is used while reporting failures in the slack channel.)
+- A watcher can be assigned for each day of the week.
+The watcher of the day is tagged while reporting failures in the slack channel instead of everyone.
+(NOTE: Defining the watcher id's is optional and when the watcher slack id's are not defined, the slack_team_alias tag is used if it is set else no tag is used while reporting failures in the slack channel.)

 #### Go or no-go signal
 When the cerberus is configured to run in the daemon mode, it will continuosly monitor the components specified, runs a simple http server at http://0.0.0.0:8080 and publishes the signal i.e True or False depending on the components status.
 The tools can consume the signal and act accordingly.